 massing of two towers

-The proposed massing
+The proposed massing shown in Arrow Linen’s rezoning application

 site plan with two, 13-story buidlings

-The proposed site plan
+The proposed site plan shown in Arrow Linen’s rezoning application

-The owner of the site, a longtime Windsor Terrace business, intends to rezone the property to maximize its value, sell the site, and move their unionized workers and laundry operations elsewhere — perhaps to its second facility in Garden City, N.Y., on Long Island.
+The owner of the site, a longtime South Slope business, intends to rezone the property to maximize its value, sell the site, and move their unionized workers and laundry operations elsewhere — perhaps to its second facility in Garden City, N.Y., on Long Island.
 Arrow Linen, which has operated at 467 Prospect Avenue since 1978 and has customers across the New York metro area, filed a rezoning application on August 15.

 Arrow Linen is asking for the u-shaped site – and the privately owned townhouses it surrounds – to be converted from R5A to R7-1 zoning, allowing for taller residential buildings to be developed on the already residential-zoned land.
 The linen company is proposing two 13-story towers with 244 apartments.

-Under the Mandatory Inclusionary Housing program triggered by any rezoning, 25 percent of the apartments (61 units) would have to be income restricted to those earning 60 percent of area median income, or 30 percent (73 units) would have to be restricted to those earning 80 percent of AMI, depending on which option developers choose.
+Under the Mandatory Inclusionary Housing program triggered by any rezoning, 25 percent of the apartments (61 units) would have to be income restricted to those earning 60 percent of Area Median Income, or 30 percent (73 units) would have to be restricted to those earning 80 percent of AMI, depending on which option developers choose.
 With either option, the units would be rent stabilized.

 glimpse of loading docks on side of the brick buildings